arthurvergacas/banga-online-store/README.md

 ### Tools used

-The project is a complete application that will use React in the front-end, Node and Express in the back-end, and Firebase's document-oriented database as the form of persisting data.
+The project is a complete application that will use React in the front-end, Node and Express in the back-end, and MongoDB document-oriented database as the form of persisting data.

 The platform for hosting media assets (such as product images and instrument audio samples) will be Cloudinary.

-Both back and front-end will use Jest as their testing framework, while more general tests will be performed using Insomnia.
+Both back and front-end will leverage manual testing as expected behavior assurance, using Postman and Insomnia to do so.

 The navigation diagram was made in Draw.io, while the page designs was made in Figma.